Dosa

 Idli

-A steamed savoury cake that is made from fermented rice batter and is normally served in pairs or triplets.
+Idli is a steamed savoury cake that is made from fermented rice batter and is normally served in pairs or triplets.
 You can serve it with the same chutneys as dosas, but usually with a little extra sambar for the idli to soak up.
-In some cities they might throw some butter on top of the idli to make it all the more tastier
+In some cities, they might throw some butter on top of the idli to make it tastier.

 Puttu